Richard W. Boone: Professional life

-Early work in government offices (till 1965)
+Early work in government offices (until 1965)

 After College, Boone first worked in the Cook County Sheriff's Office where he worked to prevent juvenile delinquency.
 His efforts caught the attention of Attorney General Robert F. Kennedy, who brought him to the Department of Justice.
 At the department, Boone continued working with the youth by starting the Appalachian Volunteers, a college service corps that focused on the issues of the poor.
-In Lyndon B. Johnson’s Great Society, he would work with director Sargent Shriver in the War on Poverty.
-He believed in a concept he referred to as “maximum feasible participation of the poor,” which encouraged poor people to organize and carry out many of the programs aimed at helping them.
+In Lyndon B. Johnson's Great Society, he would work with director Sargent Shriver in the war on poverty.
+He believed in a concept he referred to as "maximum feasible participation of the poor", which encouraged poor people to organize and carry out many of the programs aimed at helping them.
 Thus, he pioneered a grassroots approach to helping the poor rather than the more common top-down methods used by the bureaucracy at the time.
-He used an approach termed the “three legged stool,” in which control over funds and activities was split among the public sector, private nonprofit sector, and representatives of the areas to be served rather than just from the government and bureaucracy itself.
+He used an approach termed the "three legged stool", in which control over funds and activities was split among the public sector, private nonprofit sector, and representatives of the areas to be served rather than just from the government and bureaucracy itself.
 In the Office, he also started numerous programs aimed at helping the poor such as Headstart and Upward Bound.